 Between 2011 and 2013, OXCEL was rebranded as the Oxford Centre for Excellence (OXCELL) which was incorporated in Malaysia, and until 2013 it also held membership of the European Council for Business Education, hosting several events which were attended by officers of that organization.

 Following the death of the founder and President of OXCEL, Dr Saiful Bahri Musa, in December 2013, the OXCEL organization was re-established by a group of educationalists who had formerly been closely involved with its operation.
 Today, OXCEL continues to offer a distinctive and inspiring vision to the leadership community of tomorrow.

 OXCEL’s name derives from its foundation in the City of Oxford in 1999.
 It is an independent professional association and has no connection with the University of Oxford.

 Datu Professor John Kersey

-DLitt, EdD, MBA, FRSA, FRGS, FSA Scot, Honorary Academician, Pontificia Accademia Tiberina, Rome.
+DLitt, PhD, EdD, MBA, Honorary Academician, Pontificia Accademia Tiberina, Rome.

-Professor Kersey has a background in education, serving as Chancellor of European-American University and the Western Orthodox University.
-He holds an MBA from the Universidad Empresarial de Costa Rica (Business University of Costa Rica) as well as a management certificate from INSEAD.
+Professor Kersey has a background in education, serving as Chancellor of European-American University.
+He holds an MBA and PhD from the Universidad Empresarial de Costa Rica (Business University of Costa Rica) as well as a management certificate from INSEAD.
 He has taught business at several colleges and universities, and has enjoyed a close working relationship with the OXCEL certification programme since 2007.
 He is an Honorary Datu awarded by the Sultan of Baloi, Philippines.